22. 9th chords

 And in A minor it would make E7#9 to A minor

 To sum it up you can use a dominant 7th chord on a Vth degree to which you add either a major 9th, a minor 9th or an augmented 9th, depending on the colour you like.
 Works well both a major and a minor tonality

 Then you have major 9th chord which is made of a major triad, with a major 7th and a more 9th.
-So that's a major 7th chord with a major 9th added.
+So that's a major 7th chord to which we add a major 9th.